MileHacker Logo

 Malanje experiences two main seasons:

-Dry Season (May to September): This period offers cooler temperatures, lower humidity, and minimal rainfall.
+Dry Season (The months Of may through september): This period offers cooler temperatures, lower humidity, and basic rainfall.
 Average daily temperatures range from 20°C to 25°C (68°F to 77°F).
 Nights can feel cooler, dropping to around 15°C (59°F).
 The air is generally clearer, offering better visibility for sightseeing.
-Wet Season (October to April): Expect hotter temperatures, higher humidity, plus major rainfall during these months.
+Wet Season (October to April): Expect hotter temperatures, higher humidity, and significant rainfall during these months.
 December to March sees the heaviest precipitation.
-Average daily temperatures range from 25°C to 86°F (77°F to 86°F).
+Average daily temperatures range from 25°C to 30°C (77°F to 86°F).
 Annual rainfall can exceed 1000 mm.
 The landscape becomes verdant and lush.

 Ideal Timing for Activities